AdobeDocs/journeys.de-DE/help/using/release-notes/documentation-updates.md

 internal: n
 snippet: y
 translation-type: tm+mt
-source-git-commit: 3b19e771b6fa3a679a36398c12417b190ee7ff18
+source-git-commit: 1e7765352ec91be50b51633927ab038d3492b71a
 workflow-type: tm+mt
-source-wordcount: '500'
+source-wordcount: '494'
-ht-degree: 77%
+ht-degree: 74%

 ---

 # Aktualisierungen der Dokumentation

-Auf dieser Seite werden alle Aktualisierungen der Dokumentation für Journey Orchestration aufgelistet.
+This page lists all the documentation updates for [!DNL Journey Orchestration].
-Lesen Sie auch die [Versionshinweise](../release-notes/release-notes.md) zu Journey Orchestration.
+You can also consult the [!DNL Journey Orchestration] [Release Notes](../release-notes/release-notes.md).

 ## June 2020 {#june-2020}